Bummed: Demos

-McGough organized for Happy Mondays to record demos of their new material at Out of the Blue studio in Ancoats.
+McGough organised Happy Mondays to record demos of their new material at Out of the Blue Studios in Ancoats.
 Factory became aware that the band were known around London as being a difficult act to record with, not helped by the poor reception to the production of their debut album.
-Ryder was impressed with the self-produced material at Out of the Blue and asked if they could self-produce their next album, only to be told that they need a known, popular producer.
+Ryder was impressed with the self-produced material at Out of the Blue and asked if they could self-produce their next album, only to be told that they needed a known, popular producer.
 Factory director Alan Erasmus suggested Martin Hannett; he worked with the label in their early years and split following the construction of the Haçienda, which he was opposed to.

 McGough liked the idea of having Hannett, as did Ryder, who learned of him through New Order frontman Bernard Sumner and his work on Unknown Pleasures (1979) by Joy Division.
-Wilson was hesitant about the idea, before realising it would work well for both Hannett and the band.
+Factory Records co-founder Tony Wilson was hesitant about the idea before realising it would work well for both Hannett and the band.
 Hannett had been struggling financially at the time, stemming from a prior lawsuit with Factory.
 Bassist Paul Ryder and drummer Gary Whelan drove to pick Hannett up from Chorlton to take him to the studio.
 Happy Mondays and Hannett decamped to Strawberry Studios in Stockport with the intent to record demos; however, Hannett and the members instead spent session time in separate pubs.
 They ended up only recording an early version of "Wrote for Luck".